balamanoharb/data-structures-in-ruby/README.md

 **Space Complexity**

+- O(1) since only the input array is used.

 **Note**

 - If there are duplicates, it returns the index first element the algo finds, it is not guaranteed to be the first occurence or the last occurence of the element.
 - It returns nil otherwise.

+### Selection Sort

+Selection Sort works by repeatedly selecting the minimum number(in case of ascending) from the unsorted part of the array and places it to the beginning of unsorted array part.

+The algorithm maintains two sub arrays at any point during the iteration.

+The subarray which is already sorted.
+Remaining subarray which is unsorted.

+**Time Complexity**

+O(n^2)

+**Space Complexity**

+O(1)

 ## Implementations